September 11, 2020

 Cult leaders are often just kind of odd people

 And, perhaps unsurprisingly, we do.
-Take the time to go and watch two videos—both well-known, and both accused to different degrees of being a 'charismatic cult leader'.
+Take the time to go and watch two videos of two people—both well-known, and both accused to different degrees of being a 'charismatic cult leader'.

 very charismatic...had a lot of charisma